 2. Know Your Target Audience

 Knowing your audience helps determine what type of information to include in the report.
-If a report is internal facing, branding such as colors, font, and logo aren’t as crucial.
+If a report is internally facing, branding such as colors, font, and logo aren’t as crucial.
 If it is a one-time live presentation, formatting for printing isn’t key.
 Determine ahead of time if your audience needs persuasion or education.
-If your audience is C-suite level or the board, you may want to present mostly high-level data with specific call outs and action items.
+If your audience is C-suite level or the board, you may want to present mostly high-level data with specific call-outs and action items.

 If the report is more exploratory in nature, you may want to include more granular data and options to interact with the data.
 Ramon Ray, tech evangelist and founder of Smart Hustle Magazine, wrote about how to best present your data to a wide audience.
-He focused on keeping text simple, use visualizations whenever possible, including video and animation when appropriate, and making your reports/presentations interactive.
-Knowing your audience before you start your analysis – and even more importantly before you put together the report – will keep your reports and data focused and impactful.
+He focused on keeping text simple, using visualizations whenever possible, including video and animation when appropriate, and making your reports/presentations interactive.
+Knowing your audience before you start your analysis – and even more importantly before you put together the report – will keep your reports data-focused and impactful.

 Utilize as many data sources as possible.
 But don’t go data crazy and get bogged down in unnecessary information.
 Of course, you have to remain agile and may have to adapt the plan, but a robust plan is crucial.
 Remaining purpose-driven will focus your work, save you time in the long run and improve your business reporting outcomes.

 When creating your plan, it is crucial to select the right key performance indicators (KPIs).
 You don’t need dozens of metrics that will answer all your business questions at once, but pick a few that will tell a comprehensive data story (more on that later), and enable you to take proper action (more on that later, too).